shipmonk-rnd/name-collision-detector/README.md

 # Name collision detector

-Simple tool which allows you to detect if there are no classes/functions/constants defined multiple times within the same namespace.
+Simple tool which allows you to detect if there are no types defined multiple times within the same namespace.
+This means that any ambiguous class, interface, enum, trait, constant or function is reported.
 Non-zero exit code is returned when any duplicate is found.

 ## Installation: